ChinoMars/chinomars.github.io/source/about/index.md

 layout: about
 ---

+I'm a member of a language design and develop team recently.

-I'm interested in *Programming Language*, *Compiler Technology*, any hacking technology and sharing of course.
-In this blog, topics will not be limited, so tags will help to choose any thing interests you to read.
-Suggestions and comments are very welcome.
-Enjoy yourself.
+I'm interested in *Programming Language* and *Compiler*, and enjoy sharing.
+Suggestions and comments are very welcome, please contact me through email.

 ---